gregoireborel/gcp_pipelines/dataflow-pipelines/doc/JIRA_tickets.md

 # JIRA tickets
 To setup Dataflow pipelines using custom Python package along with a Cloud Build CI/CD, here is the list of tasks to be performed.
-If you do not want to use a custom Python package from Artifact Registry, simply ignore de [PYTHON PACKAGE] steps.
+If you do not want to use a custom Python package from Artifact Registry, simply ignore the [PYTHON PACKAGE] steps.

 We assume that each environment has its own dedicated GCP project.